microsoft/DirectXShaderCompiler/README.md

 * [CMake](https://cmake.org/files/v3.4/cmake-3.4.3-win32-x86.exe).
 Version 3.4.3 is the supported version.
 You need not change your PATH variable during installation.
 * [Python](https://www.python.org/downloads/).
 Version 2.7.x is required, 3.x might work but it's not officially supported.
 You need not change your PATH variable during installation.

-To setup the build environment run the `utils\hct\hctstart.cmd` script passing the path to the source and build directories.
+To setup the build environment run the `utils\hct\hctstart.cmd` script passing the path to the source and build directories from a regular command prompt window.
 For example:

 ```
 git clone https://github.com/Microsoft/DirectXShaderCompiler.git C:\DirectXShaderCompiler